Chapter 13. Semi-Diplomatic Transcriptions: Features Unique to Manuscript Playbooks

 Encode Page Layout for Manuscripts

-Many of the page layout elements for manuscript editions of play could be similar
+Many of the page layout elements for editions of manuscript plays could be similar

 Please note that for running titles and other paratextual materials in manuscripts